 Sala Keo Kou Park is an exquisite place to visit and praise the timeless work of art in the shape of beautifully crafted statues.
 Visitors can also feed the fish inside the pond and enjoy their day sightseeing.

-Some of the concrete sculptures will literally blow your mind, reaching up to 25 meters in height in some places.
+Some concrete sculptures will blow your mind, reaching up to 25 meters in height in some places.
 You can check out the sculpture, which depicts Buddha meditating whilst being protected by the seven-headed serpent god, the Naga.
 Sulilat’s main architectural style merges ancient legends with recurring themes based on Buddhist legends while also displaying a naturalistic feel.

 The third floor of the Sala Keoku pavilion holds the mummified body of Luang Pu Bunleua Sulilat.